Gyrate (album)

 Gyrate is the debut studio album by American rock band Pylon, released in 1980 by record label DB.
+It has been lauded by music critics both in contemporary and retrospective reviews.

+Critical reception

-In a 1981 Trouser Press Review of Gyrate, Jon Young noted the album had "forceful rhythms and a kooky aura...jagged broken-glass textures and earnestly overbearing lyrics."
+In a 1980 review in Record Mirror, Alan Entwistle wrote, "The sound is full of raw, soulful spirit," and added, "Creative drumming and pulsing bass lending themselves perfectly to melodic guitar bursts, and providing an intense, glowing backdrop to singer Vanessa Ellison's often lurid vocals."
+In a 1981 Trouser Press review, Jon Young noted the album had "forceful rhythms and a kooky aura...jagged broken-glass textures and earnestly overbearing lyrics."
 He said the band has a "nervous, paranoid vibe," similar to the early Talking Heads.
 Young concludes, "Pylon prods and prods and prods."